Apollo013/DotNet_DesignPatterns_StructuralPatterns/README.md

 ### Decorator Pattern
 Attaches additional responsibilities to an object dynamically without changing its structure.
-It provide a flexible alternative to subclass for extending functionality by wraping the original class and  new behaviors/operations to an object at run-time.
+It provides a flexible alternative to subclassing for extending functionality by wraping the original class and new behaviors/operations inside another object at run-time.

 ---